liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 appropriate message board category.
 With user subscriptions, by default, email replies to message board notifications are not imported to the message boards.
 This feature has to be enabled in your `portal-ext.properties` file.
-Once this feature has been enabled, users can reply to a specific replyTo address and have their replies copied to the message board.
+Once this feature has been enabled, users can reply to a specific address and have their replies copied to the message board.

 Note: Since any number of sites can use a globally scoped message board,